-- Major traffic violation (such as DUI): 5
+- Major traffic violation.

-- Minor traffic violation (such as speeding): 2
+- Minor traffic violation.

 If you need or want to check the status of your driver’s license, you might want to order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the RMV.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

 Surcharge points will result in increases in your car insurance premium.

 Note: Massachusetts car insurance companies are not required to follow the SDIP; however, they must have their own merit-based rating system to help determine premiums.